-The National Reference Test (NRT) was introduced in 2017 to provide additional information to support the awarding of GCSEs.
-The test was designed with the explicit purpose of providing evidence on changes in performance standards over time in English language and mathematics in England at the end of year 11.
+The National Reference Test (NRT) was introduced in 2017 with the explicit purpose of providing evidence on changes in performance standards over time in English language and mathematics in England at the end of year 11.
 NFER developed and administers the NRT under contract to Ofqual.

 Each year, a random sample of 60 students from around 350 schools takes a test booklet in mathematics or English (30 for each subject).
 The year 11 students take the test in late February / early March, before they take their GCSEs (in May / June).
 The NRT is securely administered and the test content is the same or largely the same each year.